CharlesJub/Notes/Public/A Mind for Numbers.md

 - Find a task that you think clearly in (this persons task is driving).
 Something that keeps you somewhat occupied to make sure you don't get bored or distracted.

 ## Chapter 3: Learning is Creating
+There is power in knowing how to effectively switch from focused to diffuse mode.

+Rule 1 for entering diffuse mode: Do something else that frees your brain from thinking about the problem.

+Going focus -> diffuse generally takes several hours.
+To use time effectively spend a little time each day on multiple topics instead of planning out large chunks for one topic.

+Breaks are powerful.

+Everyone has different methods for relaxing.
+Howard Gruber: bed, bath, bus, Alexander Williamson: solitary walks

+Falling asleep is a fool-proof way to enter diffuse mode.

+> There is a deep connection between technical, scientific, and artistic creativity.

+Math and science are creative in the fact that each rule or theory has many potential approaches or ways of understanding them.
+You need to be creative to come up with them

+Creativity is about using previous knowledge in a new way.

+# Left off: Edison’s story reminds us of something else. _We learn a_ _great deal from our failures in math and science._